Giftbit/giftbit-lambda-metricslib/README.md

 ### With giftbit-lambda-comslib

 This example uses giftbit-lambda-comslib and records the time between when a Kinesis event is produced and when it's consumed.
+Metricslib is initialized manually.

 ```typescript
 import * as awslambda from "aws-lambda";